leohliao/coding_challenges/README.md

   ```

   There are still many things that I have not get to,
-  but I definitely feel like I have set a good path for myself to go beyond the limit rather than relying on the library.
+  but I definitely feel like I have set a good base in my programs for myself to go beyond the limit rather than relying on the library.
+Although I was not satisfy with what is available to show so far, I feel very good about how much I have learned in 24 hours.

   I hope you enjoy reading this README file and please feel free to contact me to give me some feedback.